 Realizing this, I started teaching these workshops in an environment where women do not have to feel nervous or stupid about asking questions.
 We learn basic bike maintenance skills but also build confidence.
 It’s empowering!

 This guide provides a simple but thorough checklist to help you look after your ride all season long.
 Below, you will find a description of each section that’s noted on the checklist for more explanation.

 I suggest you do this complete check at the start of every riding season.
 If you ride in mud and wet areas often, then I also suggest using this on a regular basis.
 That way you can prevent future damage.

-If you don’t ride a whole lot and generally in good conditions and weather where your bike doesn’t get that dirty, then I suggest a quick sweep before each ride by checking tire pressure and brakes.
+If you don’t ride a whole lot and generally ride in good weather where your bike doesn’t get that dirty, then I suggest a quick sweep before each ride by checking tire pressure and brakes.

 Once your wheels are off, set them aside and give your frame a really good scrub.
 It is best to use bike-specific cleaners, such as Muck-Off.